A sore throat can be very painful and is usually worsened by swallowing.

 Symptoms of a runny nose, cough, and difficulty swallowing, speaking, or breathing

-Whether the person has had any general feeling of severe weakness before the sore throat (suggests mononucleosis)
+Whether the person has had any general feeling of severe fatigue before the sore throat (suggesting mononucleosis)

 Whether the person has had a previous episode of mononucleosis (people rarely get mononucleosis twice)